 Finishing a Fun Fishing Trip With a Child

 All children are different and some of them may not want to be there very long.
 This is alright.
 The overall goal is to make the best of your time together and everything they enjoy is a benefit.
 The last thing you want to do is force fishing on a child.
 It should be fun for everyone and by following the plans layed out above, you should have a great time.
 Take some time now to start planning your next fishing trip with a child.
 It will be a memory they will have for a lifetime and hopefully give them a hobby they can enjoy for a lifetime.

-If you have any questions about taking a child fishing, feel free to send me an email at email@example.com.
+If you have any questions about taking a child fishing, feel free to send me an email at firstname.lastname@example.org.
 I would be happy to help, as would most people in the fishing community.
-Here are some links to some beginner fishing gear if you are more of an online shopper.